 If you don’t vent or share your feelings and stress, it could end up being bottled up and then you’ll reach a point where you can’t bottle it up anymore, and it feels so much worse.
 So find your people, and schedule some time to chat together, share your frustrations, and support one another.

-Plan forward
+10. Plan forward for your break

 One last thing that is important, particularly when you’re feeling exhausted and burnt out, is to plan forward.
 We are both really excited for the summer break, and we have plans coming up that we can look forward to.